nanocosmos/docs/docs/webrtc/nanostream_webrtc_getting_started.md

 ### Creating a stream for bintu.live with bintu.js

-If you don't already have a stream url you can create a new webrtc enabled stream with our bintu.js which is included in the nanoStream WebRTC Browser API.
+If you don't already have a stream url you can create a new webrtc enabled stream with our bintu.js which is included in the nanoStream Webcaster Browser API.

 ```javascript
 <script src="./js/api/bintu/nano.bintu.js"></script>